Mental Health Facilities Clackamas County, OR

 Autumn Ridge

-Autumn Ridge is one of mental health facilities in Clackamas County, Oregon, located at 13850 Se Autumn Ridge Terrace, 97267 zip code.
+Autumn Ridge is a mental health facility in Clackamas County, OR, located at 13850 Se Autumn Ridge Terrace in the 97267 zip code.
 Autumn Ridge provides residential treatment.
-Autumn Ridge provides psychotropic medication, activity therapy and cognitive behavioral therapy to adults.
+Autumn Ridge provides psychotropic medication, cognitive behavioral therapy and group therapy to adults.
 Autumn Ridge also supports people with serious mental illness.
-Additional services provided at Autumn Ridge include housing services, psychosocial rehabilitation services and case management.
+Additional services offered by Autumn Ridge consist of housing services, psychosocial rehabilitation services and supported employment.

 SPONSORED AD